 In so many ways, the story of District Six mirrors the story of South Africa.
 Situated just above the port of Cape Town, at the foot of Table Mountain, it was part of an area originally inhabited by the Khoe-San people of Southern Africa.
 Later this became an important trading post on the spice route round the Cape, before being colonised by the Dutch and English.

-Over the years, a veritable United Nations of cultures, languages and backgrounds made District Six their home.
-While never a wealthy area, and with its share of ruffians and 'ne'er-do-wells'; it was a lively place to live, full of humour and wit, with a completely unique identity and strong sense of community.
+Over time, a veritable United Nations of cultures, languages and backgrounds made District Six their home.
+While not a wealthy area, and with its share of ruffians and 'ne'er-do-wells'; it was a lively place to live, full of humour and wit, with a completely unique identity and strong sense of community.

 During the apartheid years, District Six was declared a 'whites only' area and the residents evicted; thereby dismantling a multi-cultural, ethnically diverse and religiously tolerant community (an affront to the Nationalist government of the day).